Comprehensive reporting on how we create sustained value through best-practice management of environmental, social, and governance issues.

 Our key sustainability objectives

-Contributing to economic prosperity and sustainable urban development across Australia's key cities.
+A high-quality portfolio that contributes to economic prosperity and supports sustainable urban development across Australia's key cities.

-An efficient and resilient portfolio that minimises our environmental footprint and mitigates climate risk.
+An efficient and resilient portfolio that minimises our environmental footprint and is positioned to thrive in a climate-affected future

 Explore our latest insights on sustainability trends affecting the workplace.